Rebellion, Riot, and Mutiny: Compelling Criminal Trials in Afro-Americana Imprints

 This imprint is a collection of related newspaper reports as well as the official report of the incident.
 Thirty-eight men were indicted by a grand jury for the crime of treason.
 The first defendant to go to trial was Castner Hanway.
 The trial, which lasted 18 days, attracted financial support for Hanway from Lucretia Mott, and the defense was led by Congressman Thaddeus Stevens.
 Mr. Hanway was acquitted.
 Soon after all of charges against the other men were dropped.

-For more information about Afro-Americana Imprints, 1535-1922: From the Library Company of Philadelphia, or to request a trial for your institution, please contact readexmarketing@readex.com.
+More information about Afro-Americana Imprints, 1535-1922: From the Library Company of Philadelphia.
+To request a trial for your institution, please contact readexmarketing@readex.com.